cyclus/cyclus.github.com/source/index.rst

 Try It -- Out-of-Service
 ------------------------

 The web-based capability to run Cyclus is out of service.
-Please check out our :doc:`user start guide <user/index>` to get other way to try Cyclus.
+Please check out our :doc:`user start guide <user/index>` to get other ways to try Cyclus.
 Feel free to reach out using our `Users' mailing list and forum <https://groups.google.com/forum/#!forum/cyclus-users>`_ if you need help.